Saturday Night Live: Hosts and musical guests

 A typical episode of SNL will feature a single host chosen for their popularity or novelty, or because they have a film, album, or other work being released near the time of their appearance on the show.
 The host delivers the opening monologue and goodnights, introduces the musical guest, and performs in sketches with the cast.
 Traditionally, the host of the show ends the opening monologue by mentioning the musical guest for the night and saying, "We got a great show for you tonight, (musical guest) is/are here/I'm here (if the host is also the musical guest).
 So stick around, we'll be right back."

 Comedian George Carlin was the first to host SNL in the debut October 1975 episode; three episodes later, Candice Bergen became the first woman to host and subsequently the first host to return.
 Guests who have hosted five or more times are sometimes referred to as belonging to the Five-Timers Club, a term that originated on a sketch performed on Tom Hanks's fifth episode.
 As of February 11, 2017, actor Alec Baldwin holds the record for most times hosting, having performed the duty on seventeen different occasions since 1990; Baldwin took the record from actor Steve Martin who has hosted fifteen times since 1976.
-Occasionally, former SNL cast members also host.
+Occasionally, former SNL cast members and writers also host.

 According to previous hosts Justin Timberlake and Shane Gillis, hosts were paid $5,000 between 2009 and 2024.

 Each episode also features a musical guest, a solo act, or a band, who performs two or three musical numbers.
 Occasionally, the musical guest simultaneously serves as the host, and may also appear in comedy sketches.
 As of October 11, 2020, Dave Grohl is the most frequent musical guest, performing on fourteen shows since 1992.

 Michaels does not allow musical guests to perform using lip-synching tracks, believing it diminishes the live aspect of the show.
 Exceptions are made only when the musical act is focused on intense dance routines instead of vocals, in acknowledgment of the difficulty in being both heavily physically active and singing.
 A 1975 performance by pop group ABBA was the first and only act to feature lip-synching, until the controversial 2004 performance of Ashlee Simpson.

 The December 18, 2021, episode (hosted by Paul Rudd) became the first episode to not feature any musical performances since the first episode of season 12, as well as the third episode in the show's duration to not have a musical guest, due to the rise of the Omicron variant in New York City during the COVID-19 pandemic.
 Charli XCX was planned as the musical guest, but her performance was cancelled due to the new restrictions as the show had a "limited cast and crew" and no audience.